alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 You're looking to create a semi-fungible NFT series that's forward-compatible with EIP 2981, allows for easy OpenSea import, and enforces hard caps on tokens/editions.

-**Semi-fungible**: ERC 1155's semi-fungible standard refers to a collection that consists of non-fungible tokens, each with multiple fungible editions.
-For instance, the ParkPics collection featured as an example in this repository includes 14 non-fungible tokens, each of which can be minted up to 10 times in identical (or fungible) editions.
+**Semi-fungible**: ERC 1155's semi-fungible standard refers to a collection consisting of non-fungible tokens, each with multiple fungible editions.
+For instance, the ParkPics collection featured as an example in this repo includes 14 non-fungible tokens, each of which can be minted up to 10 times in identical (or fungible) editions.

 **EIP 2981**: As of January 2022, Ethereum and Polygon NFT royalties are set by exchanges, which makes royalty enforcement challenging.
 EIP 2981 is a royalty standard that will likely be implemented across NFT exchanges in the near future.
 The standard's `royaltyInfo` function returns a public address for the intended royalty recipient and a royalty amount in the sale currency.
 An exchange would query the function with the NFT's `tokenId` and sale price, and then remit royalties accordingly.

-Note: the royalty payment isn't built into the contract's transfer functions, so we'd still rely on exchanges to certain extent.
+Note: The royalty payment isn't built into the contract's transfer functions, so we still rely on exchanges for payment.

 **Easy OpenSea import**: As of January 2022, OpenSea remains the largest NFT marketplace.
 If you're looking to enable OpenSea listing (for primary or secondary sales), they recommend a few additions to OpenZeppelin's standard contracts to streamline integration.
 * Whitelisting the OpenSea proxy contract address enables NFT buyers to list on OpenSea without paying gas fees.